Irene Mountbatten, Marchioness of Carisbrooke

 • Hugo William Cecil Denison, 4th Earl of Londesborough (November 13, 1894 – April 17, 1937), married Marigold Rosemary Joyce Lubbock, had one daughter, earldom extinct upon his death

 Lady Irene’s family was well-connected.
 For her 18th birthday, a party was held at St. Dunstan’s Lodge in Regents Park, London, and The Duke and Duchess of Connaught attended along with their daughter Margaret, Crown Princess of Sweden, and her husband, the Crown Prince (the future King Gustaf VI Adolf of Sweden).
-Lady Irene was a debutante in 1908, the same year as her 18th birthday party, and a periodical from the time called Lady Irene an interesting debutante and said that she is “fond of sport…shares her parents’ interest in the drama” and “…acted from childhood.”
+Lady Irene was a debutante in 1908, the same year as her 18th birthday party.
+A periodical from the time called Lady Irene an interesting debutante and said that she is “fond of sport…shares her parents’ interest in the drama” and “…acted from childhood.”
 During World War I, Lady Irene volunteered at the Countess of Lytton’s Hospital, where wounded soldiers received care.

 On July 19, 1917, at the Chapel Royal at St. James’ Palace in London, Lady Irene married Alexander Mountbatten, Marquess of Carisbrooke, the eldest son of Princess Beatrice of the United Kingdom and Prince Henry of Battenberg.
 Because the wedding was during World War I, there were no bridesmaids or formal reception.
 The photo below shows a crowd observing the arrival of the guests at the wedding.